sanderfoobar/flask-pastebin/README.md

 ## Disclaimer

-Coded in 5 hours; the mileage you get out of this may very.
+Coded in 5 hours; the mileage you get out of this may vary.